Have you ever wondered how bloggers land sponsored posts with amazing brands?

 If you don’t hear back after that initial email, send a follow up about a week or two later to see if they got the email.
 If you still get crickets, just move on!
 And sometimes it’ll be a flat out ‘no’, and that’s OK too.
 Onto the next!

 However, if you get back some interest (yay!), now is the time to follow up with a more specific pitch:

 What product(s) or service of theirs would you like to showcase?
 Ask if this would be in line with their current campaigns / promotions.

 What exactly are you offering in return?
 A blog post?
 Social media outreach (if so, on which platforms)?
+A video?
 Product photography (indicate number of photos)?
 Newsletter mention?
 Be clear about what you offer in your “package”.